FDUS Collar Strategy

 Frequently asked questions

-A collar on FDUS is the collar strategy applied to FDUS (stock).
+- A collar on FDUS is the collar strategy applied to FDUS (stock).
 The strategy is structurally neutral (protective): A collar pairs long stock with a protective out-of-the-money put financed by a short out-of-the-money call, capping both tails of the position around the current spot.
-With FDUS stock trading near $18.77, the strikes shown on this page are snapped to the nearest listed FDUS chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With FDUS stock at $19.65 on the most recent close, the strikes shown on this page are snapped to the nearest listed FDUS chain strike and the premiums come straight from that session's bid/ask midpoint.

-The breakeven for the FDUS collar priced on this page is no defined breakeven on the modeled curve at expiration, derived from end-of-day chain premiums.
+- The breakeven for the FDUS collar priced on this page is no defined breakeven on the modeled curve at expiration, derived from the end-of-day chain's premiums.
 Breakeven is the underlying price at which the strategy's P&L crosses zero ignoring transaction costs and assignment risk.
-The current FDUS market-implied 1-standard-deviation expected move is approximately 5.68%; if the move sits well outside the breakeven distance, the structure's risk-reward becomes correspondingly tighter.
+The FDUS market-implied 1-standard-deviation expected move in the same options snapshot is approximately 15.54%; if the move sits well outside the breakeven distance, the structure's risk-reward becomes correspondingly tighter.